 THIS EVENT IS CPD CERTIFIED

-There will be a keynote address from Emyr George, Director, Qualifications Policy and Reform, Qualifications Wales, outlining the path ahead for qualification reform following the initial consultation - and as Qualifications Wales prepare to confirm the future qualifications offer at 14-16 following the submission of formal advice to the Welsh Government.
+His remarks are expected to outline the path ahead for qualification reform following the initial consultation - as Qualifications Wales prepares to confirm the future qualifications offer at 14-16, following the submission of formal advice to the Welsh Government.

 The agenda in summary:

 - The future shape of 14-16 qualifications in Wales - key findings from the initial consultation;

 - A case study on the implementation of the new curriculum and qualifications outside Wales;

 - Priorities for the new qualifications: range of subjects, grading systems, the future of the GCSE brand and ensuring the reliability of results for comparability and decision-making:

 - Qualification design and learning from best practice; and